-EE was the first UK network to launch 5G technology in the UK.
-As the market leading network, EE has clearly intended to be seen as being in the box seat for customers wondering what network to choose.
+EE 5G was the first to launch in the UK, with the UK's second-biggest network clearly intent on being in the box seat for customers wondering what network to choose.

 EE 5G cities and towns